scry-index · project details

 Reads

 Lock-free.
-A thread pins itself to an epoch, follows the model prediction through atomic loads, and reads inline key-value data.
-No locks, no contention.
+A thread pins itself to an epoch via crossbeam, follows the model prediction through atomic loads, and reads inline key-value data.
+Readers never block, never spin, never coordinate with writers.

 Writes

 Per-slot CAS retry loops.
-An insert claims an empty slot atomically, or creates a child node on collision.
-Contention is limited to the individual slot being written.
+An insert claims an empty slot atomically, or converts the slot into a child pointer on collision.
+Contention is bounded to the individual slot - two writers touching different slots in the same node never see each other.

 Reclamation

-Epoch-based (crossbeam).
-Retired nodes are deferred until all readers from that epoch have unpinned.
-No reference counting, no garbage collector.
+Epoch-based via crossbeam-epoch.
+Retired nodes (rebuilds, removes, drains) are deferred until all readers from that epoch have unpinned.
+No reference counting, no GC.
+0.1.1 swapped unbounded spin-waits for crossbeam::utils::Backoff to play nicer with the scheduler.

 Rebuilds

-Localized subtree rebuilds triggered by depth threshold.
-The parent's child pointer is frozen (tagged) during rebuild so concurrent inserts spin-wait.
+Localized subtree rebuilds, triggered by depth threshold.
+The parent's child pointer is frozen with a tag bit during the rebuild so concurrent inserts back off and retry rather than writing into a doomed subtree.
 No global lock, no stop-the-world.

 04